Software Deployment Recipes (Microsoft)

 Deploying the Crowdstrike Falcon to your devices

 CrowdStrike deployment for Windows devices has one Fileset.
-This Fileset includes an EXE with launch arguments to be customized with your CrowdStrike license code.
+This Fileset includes a placeholder for your EXE installer with template launch arguments.

 CrowdStrike Windows Installation.fileset.zip